-The high capture fraction found in \citet{2010Sci...329..187L} likely stems from several assumptions that favour its mechanism: \begin{enumerate} \item Asteroids start on wide ($10^{3}<a\,[\mathrm{au}]<5\times10^{3}$), weakly bound orbits, maximising the capture cross-section \citep{1975MNRAS.173..729H, 2020MNRAS.493L..59H, 2021PSJ.....2..217N, 2022MNRAS.514..920D}. \item Similarly, wide orbits mean stripping via random walks in energy is more efficient.
-This generates low velocity dispersion between stripped asteroids and stars.
-Combined with instantaneous cluster expansion, many asteroids follow similar trajectories to the dispersing stars to become re-captured on wide orbits \citep{2010MNRAS.404.1835K, 2011MNRAS.415.1179M}. \item Planetary systems are ignored in these calculations, eliminating a perturbing source that may otherwise unbind captured orbits. \end{enumerate} To emphasise point two, \citet{2010Sci...329..187L} find that $18\%$ of all Oort Cloud asteroids are bound at $3$ Myr, this increases to $71\%$ at $3.5$ Myr.
+The high capture fraction found in \citet{2010Sci...329..187L} likely stems from several assumptions that favour it: \begin{enumerate} \item Asteroids start on wide ($10^{3}<a\,[\mathrm{au}]<5\times10^{3}$), weakly bound orbits, maximising the capture cross-section \citep{1975MNRAS.173..729H, 2020MNRAS.493L..59H, 2021PSJ.....2..217N, 2022MNRAS.514..920D}. \item Wide orbits also make stripping via random walks in energy more efficient.
+This generates a low velocity dispersion between stripped asteroids and stars.
+Combined with instantaneous cluster expansion, many asteroids follow trajectories similar to the dispersing stars and become re-captured on wide orbits \citep{2010MNRAS.404.1835K, 2011MNRAS.415.1179M}. \item Planetary systems are ignored in these calculations, eliminating a perturbing source that might otherwise unbind captured orbits. \end{enumerate} To emphasise point two, \citet{2010Sci...329..187L} found that $18\%$ of all Oort Cloud asteroids were bound at $3$ Myr; this increased to $71\%$ at $3.5$ Myr.